PravCoder/CrossMarketEcomAnalysisTool/README.md

 ## Purpose

 This project is designed for dropshippers and e-commerce sellers who operate in highly competitive markets, where price and stock availability are critical differentiators.
 By leveraging real-time data, sellers can strategically adjust their prices to remain competitive: lowering prices when necessary and increasing them when competitors are out of stock or have lowered their prices.
-Additionally, this tool benefits consumers seeking the lowest prices for products.
+Additionally, this tool benefits consumers seeking the lowest prices for products across multiple websites like Amazon, Ebay, etc.

 ## Functionality